 Before you hang the door and window back up, make sure it’s entirely dry.

-Especially someone who DIYs paint the doors and windows of their homes and suffer the stickiness every time they paint.
+Especially someone who DIYs paints the doors and windows of their homes and suffers the stickiness every time they paint.

 Douglas Becker (aka Painter Doug) has over twenty years of experience as a painter in Adkins, Texas.
 At present, he resides in Florida with his family.